stephenhoward/model-envoy/README.md

 ### dump()

 Provide an unblessed copy of the datastructure of your instance object.
+If any attributes are an instance of a Model::Envoy-using class (or an array of same), they will be recursively dumped.
+Other blessed objects will return undef unless they have a `stringify` or `to_string` method, in which case those will be used to represent the object.

 ### get\_storage('Plugin')